allipierre/Chart-Line-for-Oracle-Apex/README.md

 # Apex Region Plugin
 Chart Line for Oracle Apex.
-This Chart use that Library http://www.chartjs.org/samples/latest/scales/logarithmic/line.html

 # How to Use
 1. Create a Region